HFHT/ItemLoader/README.md

 # Item Loader

+Add a barcode print refresh button (browser refresh doesn't work).

+Reprint browser refresh doesn't work, do I have a problem with React-router?

 xNeed to reset after submit and barcode print is done.
 For now, use browser refresh.

 xAdd custom product, price, and seo